 You may drop an uncompleted course at any time before your course expiration date using Flexible Registration.
 You may not drop a course after taking the final exam, or for courses that do not have a final exam, after submitting the final assignment.
 Please note that in order to receive a partial refund, you must drop a class within the first 30 days.
 Refer to the Withdrawal Refund Schedule for information on partial refund amounts.

-If you do not drop or complete your course prior to your course expiration date, a “W” will automatically be applied to your transcript.
-Courses with a “W” will be included in attempted hours.
+If you do not drop or complete your course prior to your course expiration date, an “NC” (for "Not Completed" correspondence course) will automatically be applied to your transcript.
+Courses with an “NC” will be included in attempted hours.

-The financial aid implications of a “W” applied to your transcript are detailed on the Financial Aid web page under the “Maximum Hours Limit” paragraph.
+The financial aid implications of an “NC” applied to your transcript are detailed on the Financial Aid web page under the “Maximum Hours Limit” drop-down paragraph.

 To Drop a Course